 Does the Society have regular meetings?

 In late May or early June SHFS holds its Annual General Meeting each year in either Regina or Saskatoon.
-Our 2014 Annual General Meeting and Conference will be held in Saskatoon on May 30-31.
+Our 2015 Annual General Meeting and Conference will be held in Regina on June 12-13.
 More information about conference events is found on Upcoming Society Events.

 Where are your tours going this year?

 The History on the Road program has been temporarily suspended for this year.
 SHFS has partnered with Ixtapa Travel out of Saskatoon in order to provide something for our faithful travellers.
 Please contact them at (306) 220-5085 or (306) 222-8337 or at email@example.com